amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/README.md

 It's now 4
 ```

+if the line `continue` is hit, then end the current loop and immediately go to `i++`. the for loop will still continue. i === 3 are skipped from the output.

 **JS FACT**

 > `continue` statement terminates execution of the statements in the current iteration of the current or labeled loop, and continues execution of the loop with the next iteration.